muhammedfayiz122/Cancer-Mortality-Rate-Prediction-model/Steps_in_EDA.md

 steps in Data Processing:
 1.data ingestion
-2.delete columns with fewer unique values. (if most of the values in a column is repeated , then it would lead to inaccuracy , right? )
+2.delete columns with fewer unique values. (if most of the values in a column is repeated , then it would lead to inaccuracy , right?)
 3.delete duplicate rows

 project steps:
 1.EDA
 2.data processing test
 3.Feature Engineering

+EDA:
 	1 : deals with cells like (143,234]
 	this cell cant be directly fed into model creation. we can only give numbers to it.